Bsharri District

-Bsharri District (often spelled Bsharre, Bcharre or Bcharreh) is one of the seven districts (qadaa, قضاء) of the North Governorate, Lebanon.
+Bsharri District (often spelled Bsharre, Bcharre or Bcharreh) is one of the six districts (qadaa, قضاء) of the North Governorate, Lebanon.

 Overview and geography

 Surrounded by mountains, the Bsharri District sits on cliffs.
 The district is bordered by the Zgharta and Miniyeh-Danniyeh Districts to the north, the Koura District to the west, the Baalbek District to the east, and the Batroun District to the south.

 This district is a cluster of 26 villages. most of them are 1,000 meters above sea level and higher.
-Withion the district is one of the most important landmarks to Eastern Christianity and Maronite history - Qannubin Monastery.
+Within the district is one of the most important landmarks to Eastern Christianity and Maronite history - Qannubin Monastery.
 The major part of the Kadisha Valley, known as Qannoubine Valley is where Hermits have resided since around the year 600 CE, the last being Father Antonios Tarabay (fr), whose file at the Vatican is progressing toward beatification.
 He lived most of his life in the ancient Monastery of Saint Elisha located in a grotto deep in the Qannoubine Valley.
 In this valley, there are more than 26 monasteries all more than 1,000 years old.
 The top part of the valley is the location of the legendary cedar forest, the Cedars of God.